Quickstart

 List endpoints also include a `pagination` block.
 When `has_more` is true, store `next_cursor` and pass it as `starting_after` on the next request.

-For create and update calls, treat the response as the source of truth for the record Mailrith saved.
+For create and update calls, treat the API response as the source of truth for the record that Mailrith saved.
 This is especially useful when Mailrith normalizes an email address, attaches tags, or returns generated IDs.

 **Response**